-Three shades of green worked well with the owner’s collection of jadeite dishware.
+Three shades of green worked well with the owner’s dishware collections in a retro cottage kitchen.

 To establish a vintage feel, celadon green for the cabinets was mixed with mint-green for the table and checkerboard floor.
 Then, a darker “awning” green was added to anchor the beadboard wainscoting.
 All three shades worked together and because they tied in visually with the owner’s collections of jadeite glass dishware, glassware and vintage accessories.